 Some of the concerts have been postponed until next year, especially those of Catalan and Spanish acts like Manel, Estopa, or David Bisbal.
 Other performers like The Lumineers, Yann Tiersen, or Gilberto Gil have been canceled altogether.

 Festival Jardins de Pedralbes

 The Festival Jardins de Pedralbes has a similar structure to Cap Roig, in that it is a selection of single concerts across different nights.

-Organisers announced on May 6 that the 2020 festival in Barcelona would not be going ahead, with some of the concerts to be rearranged for next year.
+Organizers announced on May 6 that the 2020 festival in Barcelona would not be going ahead, with some of the concerts to be rearranged for next year.

 Festival Castell de Peralada

-The Peralada Castle festival has been cancelled for 2020, with organizers hoping to return in 2021.
+The Peralada Castle festival has been canceled for 2020, with organizers hoping to return in 2021.
 Peralada was expected to welcome massive names such as Jonas Kaufmann, Sondra Radvanovsky, Carlos Alvarez, among many others.

 Festival Porta Ferrada

 Also located on the Costa Brava, Porta Ferrada in Sant Feliu de Guíxols is another music festival in the open air, spread over several nights, and as of yet seems to still be going ahead this summer.